Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Shepparton North has four active public transport stops.
 These are served by one route, offering a total of 110 weekly passenger trips.
-Transport access is limited, with residents typically living 632 meters from the nearest stop.
-Most residents commute outwards, primarily using cars (97%).
-On average, there are 2.0 vehicles per dwelling, higher than the regional norm.
-Only 8.4% of residents work from home (2021 Census).
+Transport accessibility is limited, with residents typically located 632 meters from the nearest stop.
+Most residents commute outward from this primarily residential area, with cars being the dominant mode at 97%.
+On average, there are 2.0 vehicles per dwelling, exceeding the regional average.
+According to the 2021 Census, only 8.4% of residents work from home, which may be influenced by COVID-19 conditions.

-The service runs approximately 15 trips daily across all routes, resulting in about 27 weekly trips per individual stop.
+The service frequency averages 15 trips per day across all routes, equating to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport